microsoft/Dataverse-MCP/README.md

 ## 🛠️ Lab 01 - Setting up your Dataverse environment & install the Dataverse MCP Local Proxy

-A couple of steps need to be done to setup a Dataverse environment so that you can use the Dataverse MCP Server.
+In this lab, you will learn how to setup a Dataverse environment so that you can use the Dataverse MCP Server.
+Also, you will learn how to install the Dataverse Model Context Protocol server.

 👉 Go to [Lab 01](./lab01/README.md)

 ## 🏋️‍♂️ Lab 02 - Use the Dataverse MCP server with Claude

-In lab 02 you will learn how you can install the Dataverse MCP server.
+In this lab, you will learn how to use the Dataverse MCP server with Claude.
+You will be guided through the setup steps and a couple of scenarios will be shown.

 👉 Go to [Lab 02](./lab02/README.md)